 At the First Ladies National Historic Site in Canton, Ohio, you can explore a museum of rotating exhibits, watch a film which examines the legacies of America’s first ladies, and check out the National First Ladies’ Library.

 You can also step back in time and visit the Saxton House.
 It’s the former home of First Lady Ida and President William McKinley.

 America’s Most Influential First Lady

-You know that they tend to change over time.
-And yet the woman considered by many knowledgeable experts to be America’s Most Influential First Lady hasn’t changed.
+In college football and almost everything else, most rankings tend to change over time.
+And yet the woman considered by many knowledgeable experts to be America’s Most Influential First Lady hasn’t changed over time.

 Eleanor Roosevelt served as First Lady for over 12 years.
 She played an active role in advising her husband and was the first first lady to hold her own press conferences.

 Mrs. Roosevelt also championed causes, such as Women’s Rights, and supported programs, such as the one which gave African Americans the opportunity to become fighter pilots during World War Two.